Aspose/apireference.aspose.com/content/sites/aspose/tasks/english/net/aspose.tasks/primaverareadoptions/primaverareadoptions/_index.md

 ---
 title: PrimaveraReadOptions.PrimaveraReadOptions
 second_title: Aspose.Tasks for .NET API Reference
 description: PrimaveraReadOptions constructor.
-The default constructor
+Initializes a new instance of the PrimaveraReadOptions class
 type: docs
 weight: 10
 url: /net/aspose.tasks/primaverareadoptions/primaverareadoptions/
 ---
 ## PrimaveraReadOptions constructor

-The default constructor.
+Initializes a new instance of the [`PrimaveraReadOptions`](../) class.

 ```csharp
 public PrimaveraReadOptions()